SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gspi/readme.md

 - With the two data pins, it allows for full-duplex operation to other SPI compatible devices.
 - It supports full duplex Single-bit SPI master mode.
 - It has support for Mode-0 and Mode-3 (Motorola).
 Mode 0: Clock Polarity is zero and Clock Phase is zero, Mode 3: Clock Polarity is one, Clock Phase is one.
-- It supports both Full speed and High speed modes.
+- It supports both Full speed (upto 58 MHz) and High speed modes (upto 116 MHz).
 - The SPI clock is programmable to meet required baud rates.
 - It can generates interrupt for different events like transfer complete, data lost, mode fault.
 - It supports up to 32K bytes of read data from a SPI device in a single read operation.